 Once you have the interview recordings in Grain, you have a variety of ways to slice and dice your data so that it's easy to share insights.
 Select the text in the transcript to clip and share key moments from a user interview or combine the insights from multiple interviews to create an engaging story.

+You can also copy & share the AI summary in a click.
 Need to share insights and key moments with other teams?
 Just copy and paste to embed Grain videos in your favorite communication tool (like Slack) and collaboration tools (like Miro or Notion).

 Thanks to its native integration, you can also send research insights to your productboard directly from Grain.